saites/music-blitz/settings.md

 ### Show Notifications
 This option turns on/off drawer notifications that show up when getting music data or running a light show.
 If a notification is currently displayed, you may have to pause and unpause your music for the notification to go away.
 Error notifications may still be shown.
+In Android Oreo and above (>=8.0), services must use a notification to remain active, so this option will not affect as many notifications for Oreo users; instead, they must use their phone's settings to fully disable notifications.

 ## Light Colors
 These options influence when in the music the light pulses and what color they use.